Step 2: Following a fair procedure Disciplinary procedure

 If the employee wants to resign

-The employee might feel they want to resign or 'jump before they're pushed' when they are facing a disciplinary.
+The employee might want to resign or feel they have to leave when facing a disciplinary.

-This could risk the employee later claiming constructive dismissal at an employment tribunal.
+This could lead to the employee later claiming constructive dismissal at an employment tribunal.
 They can only do this if they have worked for the organisation for 2 years or more.

-The employer should try and talk through any concerns with the employee and encourage them to complete the disciplinary procedure first.
+The employer should try and talk through any concerns with the employee.
+They should give them the chance to change their decision to resign.

 Find out more about ending employment